 The Customer Experience Act is a new program designed to bring more accountability to federal agencies.
 The bill also would require agencies to post the responses to those questions online, use the responses to improve their services, and establish a website that would link to agency reports on customer services.

 Unfortunately, trying to carry out these initiatives while keeping legacy systems alive is counter-productive to modernizing the federal government.
-The answer to making these programs reality is subscription-based models for technology, which are designed to adapt to the ever-changing needs of agencies.
+The answer to making these programs reality is subscription-based models for technology, which are designed to adapt to the changing needs of agencies.

 As consumers, we’ve already made the shift to subscription-based pricing.